 And to her horror, we always had loads and loads of bubble gum.
 Did anyone besides us fall asleep chewing bubble gum and wake up with it stuck in your hair?
 I always got into trouble for that one, and all the little gaps cut into my hair, I’m sure were very attractive.

 I remember we would sit down and go through our riches and trade for our favorites.
 And one thing that was exactly the same back then as now was the bars of chocolate were always valued, they were the treasures of the night.
 The house that gave out chocolate bars was always revered and we gave it the upmost respect for all the coming year.
 And those are what we need to make these candy bar brownies.

 The chocolate candy bars are still the treasures of the night, they are not only delicious but can be made into some of the best Halloween Brownies.
 That’s right it’s time to take it to a whole new level and turn those candy bars into Overloaded Brownies.

 Throw all that chocolate into a basic brownie mix and you have not only Loaded brownies but Overloaded Candy Bar Brownies.
 A brownie that your children will beg you to make, I bet they will totally donate their prized chocolate bars to the endeavor.

 These Overloaded Candy Bar Brownies are filled with leftover Halloween candy bars.
-A bite into these brownies delivers that special blend where the crust is done on the the outside but they are still nice and chewy on the inside and the chocolate taste explodes in your mouth and will make you taste buds swoon.
+A bite into these brownies delivers that special blend where the crust is done on the outside but they are still nice and chewy on the inside and the chocolate taste explodes in your mouth and will make your taste buds swoon.